HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

       <td>+1</td>
     </tr>
   </table>
   <figcaption>Figure 6.
-Change (KB) in page size vs. 2018</figcaption>
+Change in desktop page weight since 2018.</figcaption>
 </figure>

-For a longer-term perspective on how page weight has changed over time, check out this [graph](https://httparchive.org/reports/page-weight#bytesTotal) on the main HTTP Archive site.
+For a longer-term perspective on how page weight has changed over time, check out [this timeseries graph](https://httparchive.org/reports/page-weight#bytesTotal) from HTTP Archive.
 Median page size has grown at a fairly constant rate since the HTTP Archive started tracking this metric in November 2010 and the increase in page weight observed over the past year is consistent with this.

-### Page Requests
+### Page requests

-The median desktop site makes 74 requests, and the median mobile site makes 69—with images and JavaScript accounting for the majority of these requests.
+The median desktop page makes 74 requests, and the median mobile page makes 69.
+Images and JavaScript account for the majority of these requests.
 There was no significant change in the quantity or distribution of requests over the last year.

 #### Mobile